|Originally Performed By||Billy Preston|

 |Music/Lyrics||Brice Fisher, Billy Preston|

-“Will it Go Round in Circles?” made its first entry into the Phish universe during Trey’s May 1999 TAB tour, debuting on 5/3/99 at the Michigan Theatre in Ann Arbor.
+“Will it Go Round in Circles” made its first entry into the Phish universe during Trey’s May 1999 TAB tour, debuting on 5/3/99 at the Michigan Theatre in Ann Arbor.
 Along with Tony Markellis on bass and Russ Lawton on drums, Trey performed this tune during the electric set in more than half of the shows on that tour.
-While the song quickly dropped from Phish’s repertoire, “Circles” remained in Trey’s setlists through 2006, with the most recent appearance to date on 12/30/06 in Atlantic City, NJ.
-Trey also performed “Will it Go Round in Circles?” during the winter ’03-’04 Dave Matthews & Friends tour.
+While the song quickly dropped from Phish’s repertoire, “Circles” remained in Trey’s setlists through 2006, culiminating in an appearance on 12/30/06 in Atlantic City before vanishing for over 12 years until its return on 5/31/19 in Atlanta, GA.
+Trey also performed “Will it Go Round in Circles” during the winter ’03-’04 Dave Matthews & Friends tour.

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.